Evidence of Progress - Standardized Testing

 When can I test?

-Remember to allow adequate time for sending tests and test results through the mail.
+Remember to allow adequate time for sending tests and test results through the mail, though some school divisions do permit results to be sent electronically.

 Can my child receive accommodations for special needs?